-Sylvie Zakarian, Modern American Music, percussion
+Sylvie Zakarian, Jazz and Contemporary Music, percussion

 Ms. Zakarian's interest in contemporary music for solo percussion and modern chamber groups springs from an early age.
 In 1989, after winning first prize in the “Obretenov” competition, the most prestigious in Bulgaria, she played in a cycle of concerts in Germany.
 She has played with Bulgarian national orchestras, has appeared on television, and has made various radio recordings.
 In April 1993, Sylvie made her British radio debut on the BBC’s “Classic FM”, and a year later in November 1994 she performed a recital on BBC Radio 3’s “Young Artist’s Forum”.